 Submitting duplicated expenses

-Duplicating expenses, either accidentally or intentionally, can cause discrepancies in the financial records of the organisation.
-It can even be considered fraudulent behaviour, putting both the company and the employees at risk of paying fines.
+These discrepancies in the organisation’s financial records can be seen as fraudulent behaviour, exposing both the company and the employees to potential fines.

 Not recording the business purpose of the expense